 Block 5.
-Simultaneous linear equations and matrices
+Systems of equations and matrices

-4. Assessment
+4. Evaluation

-The grading is based in the following three aspects.
+The grading is based on the following three aspects:

-- -Tests to be taken during the "problem resolution seminars" (PRS).
+-Tests to be taken during the "problem resolution seminars" (PRS).
 Two tests will be delivered during the course, with a duration of 30 minutes.
-They will consist on two or three problems of the same kind as the ones studied during the previous SRP or the lectures.
-Each test will count 12% of the final grading. - Grading associated to the PRS.
-Participation in the seminars and the quality of individual problem lists delivered during the PRS will be considered.
-It counts 16% of the final grade, according to the following distribution: - -Attendance and delivery of the problem set: 8%.
-In each session both assistance and the quality of the problem list are evaluated.
+They will consist on two or three problems of the same kind as the ones studied during the previous PRS or the lectures.
+Each test will count 12% of the final grading.

+-Grading associated to the PRS.
+Participation in the seminars and the quality of individual problem set delivered during the PRS will be considered.
+It counts 16% of the final grade, according to the following distribution:

+-Attendance and delivery of the problem set: 8%.
+In each session both assistance and the quality of the problem set are evaluated.